jon-jacky/Piety/browser/README.md

     . ~/Piety/bin/paths

-Run this command to start the display editor, including the browser:
+Run this command to start the Piety desktop, including the browser:

-    python3 -im pm
+    python3 -im vpm

 Now you can run the browser by typing [commands](#Commands) at the Python prompt, or by pressing [keycodes](#Keycodes).

-NOTE added Sep 2025: The preceding directions run the browser in a terminal window on the host desktop, which can show up to two browser windows in a vertical stack.
-The screenshots here show the browser running in the full screen with an additional window on the side.
-To run that configuration, follow the directions on the [Piety desktop](../viewer/README.md) page.

 ### Appearance ###

 Each web page appears in *two* editor buffers: we download the HTML sent